Gene Siskel

-Eugene Kal Siskel (January 26, 1946 – February 20, 1999) was an American film critic and journalist for the Chicago Tribune.
-Along with colleague Roger Ebert, he hosted a series of movie review programs on television from 1975 until his death in 1999.
+Eugene Kal Siskel (January 26, 1946 – February 20, 1999) was an American film critic and journalist for the Chicago Tribune who co-hosted a movie review television series alongside colleague Roger Ebert.

 Siskel started writing for the Chicago Tribune in 1969, becoming its film critic soon after.
 In 1975, he was paired with Roger Ebert to co-host a monthly show called Opening Soon at a Theater Near You airing locally on PBS member station WTTW.
-In 1978, the show, renamed Sneak Previews, was expanded to weekly episodes and aired on PBS affiliates all around the United States.
-In 1982, Siskel and Ebert both left Sneak Previews to create the syndicated show At the Movies.
+In 1978, the show, renamed Sneak Previews, was expanded to weekly episodes and aired on PBS affiliates across the United States.
+In 1982, Siskel and Ebert left Sneak Previews to create the syndicated show At the Movies.
 Following a contract dispute with Tribune Entertainment in 1986, Siskel and Ebert signed with Buena Vista Television, creating Siskel & Ebert & the Movies (renamed Siskel & Ebert in 1987, and renamed again several times after Siskel's death).

-Known for their biting wit, intense professional rivalry, heated arguments, and their trademark "Thumbs Up or Thumbs Down" movie ratings system, Siskel and Ebert became a sensation in American pop culture.
-Siskel remained in the public eye as Ebert's professional partner until Siskel's death on February 20, 1999, at age 53, from complications following his May 1998 brain surgery.
+Known for their biting wit, intense professional rivalry, heated arguments, and trademark "Thumbs Up or Thumbs Down" movie ratings system, Siskel and Ebert became celebrated in American pop culture.
+Siskel was diagnosed with brain cancer in May 1998 but remained in the public eye as Ebert's professional partner until his death the following year.

 Early life

+Siskel was born in Chicago on January 26, 1946, the youngest of three children born to Ida (née Kalis) and Nathan William Siskel, who were Russian Jewish immigrants.
+His father died when he was four and his mother died when he was nine; thereafter, he was raised by his aunt and uncle.

+Siskel attended DeWitt Clinton Elementary School in Chicago and nearby was the Nortown Theater where he often frequented to watch movies.
+This sparked his interest in films.

+Siskel also attended Culver Academies, where he experienced anti-Semitism firsthand when a schoolmate gave him a piece of toast on which jam was spread in the shape of a swastika.

-Siskel was born in Chicago, and was the son of Ida (née Kalis) and Nathan William Siskel.
-His parents were Russian Jewish immigrants.
-Siskel lost both of his parents as a child and, as a result, was raised by his aunt and uncle, moving with them when he was nine years old.
-He attended Culver Academies and graduated from Yale University with a degree in philosophy in 1967, where he studied writing under Pulitzer Prize–winning author John Hersey.
-Hersey's reference assisted him in gaining a job at the Chicago Tribune in 1969.
+Siskel graduated from Yale University with a degree in philosophy in 1967.
+While at Yale, Siskel was classmates with poet Paul Monette and future New York Governor George Pataki.
+Siskel studied writing under Pulitzer Prize-winning author John Hersey, whose reference would later help Siskel get a job at the Chicago Tribune in 1969.